Home Schooling In California

 LEGAL FACT SHEET

 Important Note: Before transferring your child out of their cur rent school, please read Withdrawing Your Child From School.

 - There are no statutes in California that specifically and exclusively deal with private "home education" as distinct from private schools.

-- Compulsory attendance at public schools is required for all pupils from the age of 6 years until they reach the age of 18 years [E.C. §§48200, 48400, et al.], with special provisions for 16 and 17 year olds [E.C. §48410].
-Exemption from attendance in a public school is provided by the first three of the following four alternatives.
+- Compulsory attendance at public schools is required for all pupils who are age 6 by Sept.
+1st (of the new current school year) until they reach the age of 18 years [E.C. §§48200, 48400, et al.], with special provisions and exemptions for 16 and 17 year olds [E.C. §48410].
+Exemption from attendance in a public school is provided by the first three of the following four legal alternatives.

 FOUR LEGAL ALTERNATIVES FOR HOME EDUCATORS